-For those who qualify as tax residents, federal rates are progressive and range from 15% on income up to ~ 46000 CAD to 33% on income above ~ 200000 CAD.
-The first ~ 12000 CAD is tax-free at the federal level.
+For those who qualify as tax residents, federal rates are progressive and range from 15% on income up to ~ 46000 CAD to 33% on income above ~ 200000 CAD (the first ~ 12000 CAD is tax-free).
 Provincial and territorial rates are also progressive and range from 4% to over 20%.
-There is no Capital gains tax per say, instead, the first half of all gains is taxed as normal income.
+There is no capital gains tax per se, instead, the first half of all gains are taxed as normal income.
 Deductions, tax credits and allowances are available provided that certain conditions are met.
 There are no wealth, inheritance, capital duty, stamp duty or estate tax in Canada.
-An annual return must be filed by all taxpayers on a yearly basis and the deadline for payment is the 30th of April.
+An annual return must be filed by all taxpayers and the deadline for payment is the 30th of April.

 Answer 4: No. You will need to purchase health insurance and pay your own way.

 Question 5: What will happen to my assets in Canada (real estate, RRSP etc) if I become a non-resident?